imdea-software/imdea-PLC/monads/README.md

 # Monads for ~~Functional Programmers~~ IMDEA people
 =========================================================================

 In this session we want to understand what's the fuss about *monads*.
-We might not fully understand what they are by the end of the session, we should have a practical understanding of what *can be done* using monads.
+We might not fully understand what they are by the end of the session.
+But, we should have a practical understanding of what *can be done* using monads.

+For that matter, the plan is to read a couple of papers with several examples and ready to run code --- in Haskell, of course--.
+On the first meeting, we will cover the seminal paper which introduced the use of monads in a _pure_ functional programming language to encapsulate imperative effects.

+The rest of the meetings will cover IMDEA friendly application domains where _monads_ manifest themselves naturally.
+Or, sort of.

 What we will not see, at least in this first session: